annasli378/SaliencyCNNAnalysis/README.md

 ### Prerequisites
 To build this project, you require:
-* Python with installed the required libraries: pytorch, PIL, numpy, matplotlib...
+* Python with installed the required libraries: pytorch, PIL, numpy, matplotlib, captum and pytorch-grad-cam
-* For evaluation files you may need Matlab
+* For evaluation files (calculating hit rate etc.) you may need Matlab

 ### Installation
 1. Clone the repo